 With enough data mining capabilities to put many computers to shame, the Garmin Forerunner 245 Music provides runners with an incredible amount of motivation and statistical input to improve run times and avoid injury

-Without too much thought, the Garmin brand seems intimately tied up with serious human efforts of both endurance and exploration.
-“Stuff for the pros.”
+Without too much thought, Garmin seems intimately tied up with serious human efforts of both endurance and exploration.

 The company was founded in 1989 by electrical engineers Gary Burrell and Min H. Kao (hence “Gar-min”), who hoped to “popularize GPS and change the world” by integrating positioning technology into products used in aviation, marine, automotive, outdoor, and fitness.
 The pair sought to bring this vision to life within the comforts of their then-employer but following a severe research and development budget cut, realized that founding Garmin would be their only chance to bring their dream to life.

 Thirty years later, Garmin maintains its philosophy of “tackling the hardest jobs first” while remaining completely vertically-integrated, outsourcing absolutely nothing, and maintaining complete control over its products.
 This means that each millimeter of the 42.3-mm by 42.3-mm Garmin Forerunner 245 Music with its hardy fiber-reinforced polymer and 240-pixel by 240-pixel resolution is completely designed and put together by the company.

 Removing the watch from its box is a serious activity.
 The packaging is hardly vibrant.
 From the bland gray and white box to the precise use of cardboard to encase the watch with as little superfluous material as possible, you get the message that the equipment is not to be used just for fun.
 Rather, it is a serious piece of equipment that is capable of tracking your every twitch and move.